endurox-dev/endurox-docker/README.md

 Also it is up to user to have some log rotate tool (in copy + truncate mode) so that at some day container disk space does not overfill.

+From the last chapter it could be seen that Enduro/X may be also used as an container orchestrator, which works thanks to Linux/Docker ability to share the IPC and PIDs with the host operating system.